Thai Smoked Pulled Chicken Sandwiches with fresh carrot pickle. A delicious and unique new sandwich to make in your smoker this summer!

 Compensation for this post was provided by Cobblestone Bread Co.™ and Big Green Egg® via AOL Media.
-The opinions expressed herein are those of the author and are not indicative of the opinions or positions of Cobblestone Bread Co.™, Big Green Egg®, or AOL.
+The opinions expressed herein are those of the author and are not the sponsors.

 The Summer of Grilling